Chhat2206/Retro-Brick-Breaker/README.md

 ## Unexpected Problems:
 All issues not mentioned here were uninteresting to describe.
 These are the major issues and fixes with unique solutions.

+### Refactor Trouble
+I did not realise how much trouble moving my own refactored creation would give me.
+This is why I should have written it correctly in the first place.

 ### Balancing Game
 - **Issue**: Balancing the game was a lot more tough than expected.
     - **Solution**: A lot of playtesting and tweaking to make everything perfect.